joncursi/cheddur-whitepaper/whitepaper.md

 ## Using the Wisdom of the Crowd

-As a company, we've chosen to neither be the judge nor jury over these subjective decisions.
+As a company, we believe that it is best to neither be the judge nor jury over these subjective decisions.
 When it comes to listing new coins and crypto apps on Cheddur, our goal is to instead be *factually complete* and to list new and interesting projects based on user demand and the facts that are available on the Internet.